biolink/biolink-model/guidelines/curating-the-model.md

     - Determine the level of granularity for your mappings where they can be divided into 5 types: `related_mappings`, `broad_mappings`, `narrow_mappings` `close_mappings`, `exact_mappings`

-As an example, let's consider the definition of the entity class `gene`,
+As an example, let's consider the definition of the entity class `gene`:

 ```yaml
   gene: